OrianaZ/CS429-Project/README.md

   - also allows the user to exit, by typing 'exit' <br>
   - this file also will output the top ranked documents based on the Similarity score to the query (as calculated in the search function) <br> <br>

-Fixes and Improvements: <br>
+Fixes and Improvements 1: <br>
 - user can now specify the number of results they want retrieved y tagging the end of there query with a k number 'k=#' <br>
   - it will default to 10 items retrieved <br>
     - decided this because there could be ALOT of indexed documents. <br>
 - fixed the usage in the CrawlerRun document to reflect the name changes,  <br>
 - Spelling Corrections Here <br> <br>

+Fixes and Improvements 2: <br>
+- added new py file to run the crawler then index, then the flask app in succession.<br>
+  - Usage: python run.py https://example.com 3 2 <br>
+- added # type: ignore to some of the imports to get rid of warnings<br>
+- renamed CrawlerRun file to just crawl and updated usages

 Future ideas: <br>
-- 1 command that will run the Crawl, Index, and then prompt a query input by the user <br>
+- rename the files so that it is the 'title'? <br>